ourfriendselectric/golden-robot-records/_social-family-records/steve-balbi.md

 Yet it is Balbi's debut solo LP, **Black Rainbow (2013)**, and its subsequent surreal reprise, **Rainbow Black (2016)**, which appears to have set a point of departure for his enigmatic artistry, and manifestation of his forthcoming solo LP- Humans.
 Inspired by ten photographs from Brandon Stanton's Humans of New York series, Balbi’s second solo endeavour is an eclectic collection of words and music that navigates a wistful path from melancholy through madness.

-Casting a renewed focus upon the notion humanity in both riff and verse, ***Modern Love***, is out now and is the first single from his forthcoming solo album, **Humans**, set for release in 2019.&nbsp;
+Casting a renewed focus upon the notion humanity in both riff and verse, ***Modern Love***, is out now and is the first single from his forthcoming solo album, **Humans**, set for release in 2019.

-&nbsp;

 ## **FOLLOW STEVE BALBI:**